askwhyharsh/function_layer_AVS/readme.md

 - Event monitoring for computation requests
 - JavaScript code execution

-## Roadmap
-- [ ] Performance optimizations and more details
-- [ ] Support for additional programming languages
-- [ ] Proof of execution in some way
-- [ ] Enhanced error handling

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)